 Dr David Webster

-- Honorary Senior Research Fellow (Urban Studies)
+- Honorary Senior Research Fellow (School of Social & Political Sciences)

 Continuing research on the labour market and social impacts of deindustrialisation is currently mainly on benefit conditionality.
 It also includes work on sickness/disability claims and their relationship to other aspects of worklessness and to population health; wider aspects of Universal Credit; and the changing pattern of lone parenthood.
 Also interested in urban development in China and in the UK private rented housing sector.